-To receive a commission as a Second Lieutenant in the U.S. Army and to graduate with a Minor in Military Science students must also complete courses in the following areas to receive credit for their Professional Military Education (PME) requirements.
-Two of these course areas are also CSU-Pueblo institutional requirements.
+To receive a commission as a Second Lieutenant in the U.S. Army and to graduate with a Minor in Military Science students must also complete a course in the following area to receive credit for their Professional Military Education (PME) requirements.
 Further information on this requirement will be provided to the students during contracting into the Army ROTC program.